redtexts/texts/dauve_1979_critique_situationist_international.md

 [^19]:Translator's footnote: The translator disagrees with this
 	estimation; c.f. the account of the TAP strike in Portugal:
 	Anti-Fascism or Anti-Capitalism, Root and Branch, 1976.
-[^20]: Translator's footnote: Geugan was the manager and the real founder of
+[^20]: Translator's footnote: Guégan was the manager and the real founder of
 	Champ Libre Publications until he was fired in 1975.
 He is now a fashionable figure in literary and avant-garde circles.
 [^21]: Translator's footnote: Cardan - Chaulieu's real name. (tr)